GuangyuanHao/guangyuanhao.github.io/index.md

 Additionally, since 2020, I have had the privilege of closely collaborating with Professor [Hao Wang](http://www.wanghao.in/) at Rutgers University, specifically in the field of Safe /Trustworthy AI.

-Furthermore, I am engaged in collaborative research endeavors with Professors [Yuanzhi Li](https://scholar.google.com/citations?user=aHtfItQAAAAJ&hl=en) at CMU and Kun Zhang, exploring the fascinating realm of the physics of Large Language Models (LLMs).
+Furthermore, I am engaged in collaborative research endeavors with Professors [Yuanzhi Li](https://scholar.google.com/citations?user=aHtfItQAAAAJ&hl=en) and Kun Zhang at CMU, exploring the fascinating realm of the physics of Large Language Models (LLMs).

 Email-*guangyuanhao[at]outlook[dot]com*